ManageIQ/manageiq-documentation/managing_infrastructure_and_inventory/_topics/adding_a_vm_disk.md

 6. Click **Submit**.

-After the disk has been added, you can view the new disk by navigating to menu:Compute\[Infrastructure \> Virtual Machines\]. .
+After the disk has been added, you can view the new disk by browsing to menu:
+**Compute > Infrastructure > Virtual Machines**.
 Open the target virtual machine, then click **Devices** to view the new disk.